 The classical diamond dust phenomenon is believed to contribute to a dehydration of the Arctic winter boundary layers which enhances the radiative cooling to space from the surface.
-This operates because the water mass associated with the diamond dust

-5 is provided by the water vapor in the boundary layer.
+This operates because the water mass associated with the diamond dust is provided by the water vapor in the boundary layer.
 The ice crystals slowly settle to the ground and hence the event is a net sink for water vapor in the boundary layer column.

 For the high optical depth ice crystal events observed at Eureka, where the ice crystals are the settled remains of blowing snow streamers aloft, it cannot be argued that there is a net sink of water vapor.
 Indeed it is possible that the ice crystals are subliming in the warmer air near the height of the ridges and may be increasing the amount of the water vapor there.
+If that occurs then some of the increase in surface radiative forcing could be from higher water vapor content in the layer containing the ice crystals from the residual blowing snow.
 The dehydration effect may be completely absent and may even by replaced by a net moistening of the boundary layer resulting in less radiative cooling from the ground to space.

-- As part of the Canadian Arctic Shelf Exchange Study 2003-2004 expedition, Savelyec et al. (2006) deduced that sublimation rates were low during blowing snow events.
+As part of the Canadian Arctic Shelf Exchange Study 2003/04 expedition, Savelyev et al. (2006) deduced that sublimation rates were low during blowing snow events.
 Although the high optical depth ice crystals events considered in our case studies originated as blowing snow from the surrounding ridge tops it is important to separate them from blowing snow events that are observed in situ and that are caused by sufficiently strong local surface winds to lift the local surface snow.
-The presence of strong local - 20 strong local surface winds to lift the local surface snow.
 The presence of strong local surface winds will modify the boundary layer mixing processes and surface latent and sensible heat fluxes compared to the quiescent boundary layers in our case studies.